sy-harabi/Screeps-Traffic-Manager/README.md

    You can pass PathFinder.CostMatrix and threshold as parameter of run() method to block certain tiles.

    You can use Creep.setWorkingArea() method to make creeps to keep range to the target.

-   for example, you can use setWorkingArea() to keep upgraders in range 3 to the controller like below.
+For example, you can use setWorkingArea() to keep upgraders in range 3 to the controller like below.
    ```javascript
    for (const creep of upgraders) {
       creep.setWorkingArea(controller.pos, 3)